whatevergeek/dssgworkshop-dataprep/creating_win10_vm_in_azure.md

 If you're connected successfully, the Windows Desktop will appear.
 You can then proceed to use it like a normal Windows machine.
 ![](./assets/2018-05-11-01-55-19.png)

+Note: If you have issue logging in with the VM credentials, it might be because of the password.
+Try changing your password and logging in again.

 ## Starting and Stopping the VM
 In the Azure Portal Search Box, search for your VM.